 - On the Waldo Tests dashboard, locate the

-+button on the top left of the navigation bar.
+Create Testbutton on the top right of the header.

 - Click the dropdown menu to select the specific buildbuild - A build is a specific instance of an application created at a specific point in time.
 A build can be an IPA (iOS), a (zipped) “.app” bundle (iOS), or an APK (Android).
 Ideally, a build should be uniquely identified by version number (and build number on iOS), but Waldo does not require it. to run your tests on.

 - Select one or more dependencies if necessary.

 - Once your app is launched on your screen, begin interacting with the application the same way you would on an actual device.

 For more on recorder interactions visit Interactions

 - Once you complete the desired flow, name your test using the input box in the top left of the screen, then click the

 Another modal window will appear to preview each interaction in the test before saving.

 Save testbutton to save your test and return to your Tests dashboard.

 - Click the